-For two years, IGBC worked in close cooperation with the Department of Communications, Climate Action and Environment (DCCAE) to build a community of experts and stakeholders to develop Ireland’s National Renovation Strategy V.2 – This must be delivered by April 2017 under the Energy Efficiency Directive.
+For two years, IGBC worked in close cooperation with the Department of Communications, Climate Action and Environment (DCCAE) to build a community of experts and stakeholders to develop Ireland’s National Renovation Strategy V.2.

 National building renovation roadmaps provide an opportunity to develop strategies that not only reduce energy consumed by buildings but also address other issues such as climate change, fuel poverty, citizens’ health and wellbeing as well as economic growth and job creation.